Roman-Style Church in Sant Gervasi Barcelona

-The Sants Gervasi i Protasi church in Sarría is modern (built between 1942 and 1962) in the style of a roman temple.
-At this location there was a chapel dedicated to Gervasio and Protasio Saints from the 10th Century at a junction of paths from Horta and Sarría to Collserola.
+The Sants Gervasi i Protasi church in Sarrià is a modern religious site built between 1942 and 1962 in the style of a Roman temple church in Barcelona.
+This hidden gem of Roman-style architecture stands on the site of a 10th-century chapel dedicated to Saints Gervasius and Protasius, located at a historic junction of paths from Horta and Sarrià to Collserola.

-In the 13th century a new church was constructed in a roman style and sponsored by the noble Pere de Montjuïc to give services to the 200 people of the village of Sant Gervasio de Cassolas which was absorbed by Barcelona in 1897.
+In the 13th century, a new church was constructed in a Romanesque style, sponsored by the noble Pere de Montjuïc, to serve the 200 residents of the village of Sant Gervasi de Cassoles—now part of Barcelona’s Sant Gervasi district.
+This makes it one of the oldest historic churches near Tibidabo.

-During the Spanish War of Succession, the church was sacked (in 1796 and 1714) In the 17th century new lateral alters were constructed.
-Due to the expanding population the church was enlarged between 1842 and 1847 under architect Josep Francesc Ràfols i Fontanals with two church bells and a clock being added in 1862.
-Additional enlargement works were carried out in 1876 under architect José Vilaseca y Casanovas.
-In 1889 the bell tower was refurbished, new windows installed and an organ added.
+During the Spanish War of Succession, the church was sacked (in 1696 and 1714).
+In the 17th century, new lateral altars were added.
+As the population grew, the church was expanded between 1842 and 1847 under architect Josep Francesc Ràfols i Fontanals, with two bells and a clock added in 1862.
+Further renovations in 1876 by José Vilaseca y Casanovas included a refurbished bell tower, new windows, and the installation of an organ—making it one of the few Barcelona churches with organ music.

-Image Gallery For Sants Gervasi i Protasi Church, Bonanova
+Image Gallery For Sants Gervasi i Protasi Church

 Click on any of the 13 images to open full screen gallery player.
 Note that viewing images is subject to our Fair Use Policy.